kadena-io/setup-nix-with-cache/README.md

+*NOTE*: The actions in this repository are meant to be used with Kadena's own github actions infrastructure, therefore they contain Kadena-specific logic.
+They may still be useful for external users out of the box or after some tweaks, but that's not officially supported by Kadena.

 # Set up Nix along with caching

 A set of GitHub actions for setting up a multi-user Nix environment with a binary cache for uploading and fetching derivation outputs.